 Bankrupt, with a $1.5 billion mountain of debt, and what is arguably India’s most advanced shipyard—Pipavav in Gujarat—Reliance Naval has been in need of a saviour for some time now.

-Now, that saviour could come in the form of Jindal Steel.
+Now, that saviour could come in the form of the Jindal Group.
 According to a Bloomberg report, Jindal Steel & Power Ltd has expressed interest in bidding for Reliance Naval & Engineering Ltd, along with Kotak Special Situations Fund (which specialises in distressed assets) and Dubai-based shipping firm GMS.

 Quoting Vidya Rattan Sharma, Jindal Steel managing director, the report said Reliance Naval could become a captive client for Jindal’s shipbuilding plates.

-The bidders registered their bids by the February 28 deadline, which itself had been extended by four times by then.
+The other two bidders registered their bids before the February 28 deadline, which itself had been extended by four times by then.

 However, it become the second Anil Ambani-led firm to go bankrupt, after Reliance Communications.